bjoerge/remon/README.md

 # Gotchas

-* Relegate works by monkey patching `http.createServer` and `HttpServer.listen`.
+* Remon works by monkey patching `http.createServer` and `HttpServer.listen`.
 Keep this in mind if you run into weird http related issues.

+* If you read static files (i.e. non-require()-d files) into memory on app startup, changes in these files will not be detected.
+A change detector that deals with this scenario is planned.

 * Your app will run in a single child process.
 It will probably not play well with the cluster module.